mir-lab/cdmx-cocolab-workshop-nov-2019/README.md

 Time | Topic
 ---- | ----
 10:00 | Context, Approach, and TouchDesigner
-10:30 | A Simple Distributed Sandbox / How to think about SyncPlace holder 11:30 | Handling Distributed Media Playback - A small example 12:30 | Lunch
+10:30 | A Simple Distributed Sandbox / How to think about Sync 11:30 | Handling Distributed Media Playback - A small example 12:30 | Lunch
 13:30 | Handling Realtime Media Playback - A small example